aurimasruk/OOP-1-oji-u-duotis/README.md

 # OOP 1st Task

-Program prints "Sveikas, _name_!" in a frame.
+Program prints "Sveikas, _name_!" or Sveika, _name_!" in a frame depending on user gender.